-You may have heard the advice that you should hire a lawyer if you have been involved in a car accident.
-While that is very good advice, you may also be under the impression that a lawyer’s services are expensive.
+You may have heard the advice that you should hire a car accident lawyer if you have been involved in a car accident.
+While that is very good advice, you may also be under the impression that personal injury law firm services are expensive.
 With a newly damaged car and mounting medical bills, you may wonder how you will ever pay for the services of a lawyer.
 In order to offer the services of a lawyer to individuals who do not have the money to pay the lawyer immediately, the legal community has created the contingency fee agreement.

 That leads to the question, “what is a contingency fee?”.
 A contingency fee lawyer is a lawyer who gets paid from the settlement that the lawyer gets for you.
 A contingency lawyer can be a lifesaver for many people.
 However, what are the details of a lawyer taking a case on contingency?